rstam/specifications/source/sessions/driver-sessions.rst

     A set of servers that are all part of a single MongoDB cluster.
 We avoid the word "cluster" because some people interpret "cluster" to mean "sharded cluster".

+Explicit session
+    A session that was started explicitly by the application by calling ``startSession`` and passed as an argument to an operation.

 MongoClient
     The root object of a driver's API.
 MAY be named differently in some drivers.

+Implicit session
+    A session that was started implicitly by the driver because the application called an operation without providing an explicit session.

 MongoCollection
     The driver object representing a collection and the operations that can be